Ijtihad: Emergence of the "closure of the gates" notion

 In contrast to the view of these Shafiites, classical Shafi'ite theologian 'Abd al-Malik al-Juwayni (d.
 1085 C.E/ 478 A.H) postulated a new doctrine on the controversy of the existence of Mujtahids.
 Juwaynī and his Shāfiʿī colleagues insisted that not only was the disappearance of Mujtahids was possible, but that it had already happened.
 Juwayni's doctrine was taken by his student Ghazālī (d.
 1111 C.E/ 505 A.H), al-Qaffāl al-Shāshī (d.
 1113 C.E/507 A.H) and promoted in the next century by the Shafi'i scholars Fakhr al-Dīn al-Rāzī (d.
 606/1209), Sayf al-Dīn al-Āmidī (d.
 631/1233), and Rāfiʿī (d.
 623/1226).
 These scholars asserted the belief that Mujtahids had already disappeared, and some would claim a consensus on this point.
 Thereafter, the theory of legal minimalism elucidated by Juwayni in his book Ghiyāth al-umam fī iltiyāth al zulam, penned for his Seljuk patron Nizam ul-Mulk, would be popularised.
 This system listed a set of core principles that implemented legal and procedural minimalism; and attempted the standardisation of Islamic courts and legal framework in the medieval Muslim World.

 Most significantly, the influential Islamic theologian Al Ghazzali introduced the notion of closure of Ijtihad since he viewed numerous people with inadequate knowledge of Qur'an as claiming to be Mujtahids.
-Ghazzali's emphasis on rigorous asceticism and imitation of traditions practiced by Sufi mystics led him to attack rational enquiry and sciences like physics for contradicting religion.
 Owing to his status as a great scholar, numerous ulema followed his call; even though many continued to dispute it.
 Intellectuals like Hasan Hanafi argue that Ghazali had tried to preclude the endeavour of Ijtihad during his era in order to establish a rigid, stable orthodoxy that could effectively challenge external enemies of Islam like the Crusaders.
 According to C.A Qadir, Ghazzali's efforts had tremendous impact on limiting the scope of Ijtihad in medieval Islamic orthodxy.

 However, there is still a vigorous scholarly debate regarding whether Al-Ghazali had himself "closed the gates" or whether he merely continued an established policy of his scholarly predecessors or whether the gate was ever closed.
 According to James P. Piscatori, the provision for Ijtihad in Sunni Fiqh was never "tightly shut" and remained open to some extent.
 During the 16th century, majority of the clerical classes would claim Ghazzali's doctrine as sacrosanct and inviolable by Ijma (consensus).
 Post-classical era, a large part of Shafīʿi scholarship would also shift to a pro-Taqleed position owing to external influence from Hanafite-Malikite Muqallid camps.
 Most noteworthy amongst them were Ibn Hajar al-Haytami (d.
 1566).
 However many still defended Ijtihad while others who theoretically affirmed the disappearance of Mujtahids rejected the claim that they did in reality.